zuqqhi2/udacity_carnd/term1/BehavioralCloning/README.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-I used 5 as epoch.
+I used 3 as epoch.
 I tried from 2 to 10.
-Then highest performance one was 5 epoch in my trials.
+Then highest performance one was 3 epoch in my trials.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+Here is learning curve.
+![Learning Curve][learn-1]